dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ...
 ```

 When using a cryptographic hash function, we must not be able to find a ***pre-image*** by looking at a ***hash***.
 A pre-image is what we call a value that produces a certain specific hash when used as input to a hash function.
 Hence, a cryptographic hash function is designed to be resistant to [pre-image attacks](https://en.wikipedia.org/wiki/Preimage_attack); it must be ***pre-image resistant***.
 So if an attacker knows a hash, it is computationally infeasible to find any input that hashes to that given output.
+This property is what makes hashing one of the [foundations of bitcoin and blockchains](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/).

 > If you are curious about how a hash function works, this [Wikipedia article](https://en.wikipedia.org/wiki/SHA-2) provides all the details about how the Secure Hash Algorithm 2 (SHA-2) works.